rusty-reebs/mysite/_posts/2022-04-14-tinkering.md

 categories:
 ---
-After launching [worldschoolingpopups.com](https://worldschoolingpopups.com) in early March, I've been keeping busy revisiting some older portfolio projects and learning new tech.
+After launching [worldschoolingpopups.com](https://worldschoolingpopups.com) in early March, I've been keeping busy by revisiting some older portfolio projects and learning new tech.
 I'm in the process of rewriting my [restaurant page project](https://rusty-reebs.github.io/restaurant-page/) in ⚛️&nbsp;React and including a 📱&nbsp;mobile friendly design.
 And I dove into learning more about [Postman](https://postman.com) and API documentation, too.

 I'm tinkering around with [worldschoolingpopups.com](https://worldschoolingpopups.com).
 Rather than allowing users to create accounts and event listings, I put together an Admin page to manage the data input in-house.
 So now the frontend page only consumes API data.
 It's been cool to see the Google Analytics web traffic increasing as more and more people visit the site. 😃